ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 .. note:: The **train_agent.py** script can also be used for local experiments and sending output data
           and artifacts to remote storage, such as WandB, without configuring cloud computing.

-The JSON structure for configuring experiments or evaluations is explained in the :ref:`Usage` section.
+The YAML structure for configuring experiments or evaluations is explained in the :ref:`Usage` section.

 .. warning:: To ensure correct auto-deletion, it is recommended to use MIGs instead of individual VM instances.